Jesse Plemons

 Jesse Plemons and Kirsten Dunst on a walk with the kids

-In July 2022, Plemons and Dunst tied the knot, choosing a picturesque location in Jamaica for their celebration.
-The actors explained that their plans were initially disrupted by busy filming schedules, then the coronavirus, and pregnancies.
+In July 2022, Plemons and Dunst finally tied the knot in a picturesque Jamaican ceremony.
+The couple explained that busy filming schedules, COVID-19, and pregnancies had repeatedly delayed their wedding plans.

 Jesse Plemons Now

-In April 2023, the miniseries "Love and Death" was released.
+April 2023 saw the release of the miniseries "Love and Death."
 In addition to Plemons, starring roles in the project were played by Elizabeth Olsen and Lily Rabe.
-A month later, the world premiere of Martin Scorsese's "Killers of the Flower Moon" took place.
+A month later, Martin Scorsese's "Killers of the Flower Moon" had its world premiere.
 Jesse starred there alongside Leonardo DiCaprio, Robert De Niro, and Lily Gladstone.

 Jesse Plemons in the series 'Love and Death'